Interest Rates Loans

 If a loan has simple interest, it means that the rates are calculated using only the principal balance.
 Most loan types use simple interest when determining rates for borrowers.
 Simple interest may be charged at either fixed or variable rates.

-If a loan has compound interest, it means the rates are calculated using:
+If a loan has this kind of interest, it means the rates are calculated using:

 Many people refer to compound interest as “interest on interest.”
 This name refers to the fact that past interest charges are used to calculate the new amount of interest charged on each monthly payment.

-Federal student loans are an example of a form of funding that commonly uses compound interest.
+Federal student loans are an example of a form of funding that commonly uses this interest type.

 If a loan has fixed interest, that means the rate does not change throughout the life of the loan.
 Many borrowers prefer loans with fixed interest rates because it means that each of their monthly payments should be roughly the same.
-Fixed interest loans are often the optimal choice for borrowers who are looking to keep their finances organized while they pay back their loans.
+Fixed-interest loans are often the optimal choice for borrowers looking to keep their finances organized while they repay their loans.

 Variable Interest